 Next, we remove the assumption that $f$ is non-negative, and permit any $f\in\cD(\cL)$.
 Let $\varphi\in \cD(\cL)$ such that $\varphi\geq f_+$, where $f_+(x) = \max\{f(x),0\}$.
 Then, according to the above result, $M^\varphi$ is a martingale.
 Setting $\psi=\varphi-f$, we have $\psi\geq 0$ and $\psi\in \cD(\cL)$ and hence $M^\psi$ is also a martingale.
 Since $M^f = M^\varphi - M^\psi$, we deduce that $M^f$ is a martingale.

 Finally, we conclude that $X$ defines a non-explosive c\`adl\`ag Markov process on $E$, which satisfies the $(\cL,\cD(\cL))$-martingale problem.
-In particular, we showed that $\int_0^t \E_x(|\cL f|(X_u))\,\dd u<+\infty $, and we observe that the semigroup of $X$ satisfies~\eqref{eq:Q-gen-X}.
+In particular, we have shown that $\int_0^t \E_x(|\cL f|(X_u))\,\dd u<+\infty $, and we observe that the semigroup of $X$ satisfies~\eqref{eq:Q-gen-X}.

 \textbf{(2) $X$ is the unique càdlàg solution of the $(\cL,\cD(\cL))$ martingale problem.} For all $n\geq 2$, we consider the operator $\cL_n$ on $\cD(\cL)$ defined, for all $x \in E$ and $g\in\cD(\cL)$, by